learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/PostgreSQL_psycopg2.md

 | soccer | Manchester City F.C. |
 | soccer | Paris Saint-Germain F.C. |

-To order the output based on a specific column, you can use the `ORDER BY` clause:
+To order the output based on a specific column(s), you can use the `ORDER BY` clause:
 ```
 SELECT * FROM teams ORDER BY team_name;
 ```